bs-community/blessing-skin-server/README_EN.md

 ## Configure the Web Server

-For Apache (most of the virtual hosts) and IIS users, there is already a pre-configured file for you.
+For Apache (most of the virtual hosts) users, there is already a pre-configured file for you.
 What you need is just to enjoy!

 For Nginx users, **please add the following rules** to your Nginx configuration file: